 ‘Telegraph Road’ is the focal point, but Love Over Gold has plenty else to offer.
 ‘Private Investigations’ interpolates a film noir atmosphere with spasms of dramatic guitar noise.
 There’s a change of pace on ‘Industrial Disease’, which leads off the second side with a humorous commentary on the U.K.’s industrial decline.
 The song ‘Private Dancer’ was recorded for this album before Knopfler decided a female voice would be more appropriate and donated it to Tina Turner.
 It does sound as though part of the ‘Private Dancer’ melody is retained for the gorgeous title track, my favourite Dire Straits song with its lovely chord progression.

 Love Over Gold is slow and moody, so it’s not for everyone, but I think it’s Dire Straits’ most musically satisfying effort.

 Brothers in Arms

-Dire Straits’ fifth album was their commercial blockbuster, the payoff for a string of a consistent records.
-Brothers in Arms topped the UK charts for fourteen weeks, and has sold thirty million copies.
+Dire Straits’ fifth album was their commercial blockbuster, the payoff for a string of consistent records.
+Brothers in Arms topped the UK charts for fourteen weeks and has sold thirty million copies.
 Yet it’s an odd record – the material’s generally strong, but it’s a step down from the excellence of their previous two albums.
 The tracks often outstay their welcome, and the emphasis on synths over piano and organ means there’s less happening instrumentally.
-Omar Hakim ended up playing most of the drum parts on the record, and as a result Brothers In Arms feels less like a band effort.
+Omar Hakim ended up playing most of the drum parts on the record, and as a result, Brothers In Arms feels less like a band effort.